International Rowing Gallery

-The River & Rowing Museum is excited to announce the opening of a significant new display in its International Rowing Gallery in recognition of the incredible impact women have had on British rowing in recent years.
+The River & Rowing Museum’s most recent display in its International Rowing Gallery recognises the incredible impact women have had on British rowing in recent years.

-The new display celebrates the inspirational story of British women’s rowing at the Olympic and Paralympic Games from Sydney 2000 through to Tokyo 2020.
+The display celebrates the inspirational story of British women’s rowing at the Olympic and Paralympic Games from Sydney 2000 through to the present day.
 Fascinating personal stories illustrate the many pathways which have brought women to rowing at elite level and on to successes in the Olympics and Paralympics, providing role models for a new generation of rowers and bringing the display to life.

 See the renowned ‘Unbeaten Boat’